 Fishing, swimming, white water rafting, canoeing, bird watching and just relaxing in the Murray River are all very popular.
 The Munda Biddi Bike trail runs through Dwellingup, as does the Bibbulmun Hiking track.
 There are numerous 4WD tracks throughout the area, and an adventure ropes course has recently been set up too.

 There are more streams, rivers and creeks for children to play in than you’ll have time to explore, and the camping is fantastic too.
 There are numerous locations where you can camp, most of which fall in Lane Poole Reserve, and are managed by the Department of Biodiversity, Conservation and attractions (DBCA, previously known as DPAW).

-Majority of the camping requires online booking in advance, although Nanga Brook is still first come first serve.
+Majority of the camping requires online booking in advance, although Nanga Mills is still first come first serve.
 Some sites are small and private, and others are large and open.
 The sites suit everything from swags to Caravans and in between.

 Access to Lane Pool Reserve can be done with all types of rigs, but there is some gravel driving to do inside the Reserve depending on where you visit.

 If you are open to exploring, there are a few places that you can camp which are free, but I won’t go further into it than that!
 Camping fee’s normally range from $8 to $11 per adult per night, with a $13 vehicle access pass if you don’t have a WA National Parks Pass.

 There are a number of Dams in WA that are used for irrigation and water sports.
 Waroona is not far from Perth, and is a fantastic place for a weekend away from the big smoke.
 It’s super picturesque, and offers a range of camping locations not far from the dam itself.

 Waroona Dam is sometimes referred to as Lake Navarino, but they are one and the same.
 Water skiing is extremely popular here, along with fresh water fishing, 4WD tracks and just watching the world pass by.